tytydraco/yessleep/out/Why_Im_Terrified_Of_Public_Restrooms.md

 “I… I…”

 I think it understood my confusion.
-Like it’d spent time with humans, but never fully become one or spoke their words.
 The man-thing nodded to the empty rolls of toilet paper in the stall we now shared.
+And then, in a nauseating second, the nameless thing revealed why it gave off such putrid smells.

-In a nauseating second, it was revealed why that nameless thing gave off such putrid smells.
 The creature’s face unwrapped like a present and birthed into a mantis’s beak, abandoning camouflage.
 A pink pulsing tongue curled out of the darkness from its mouth and pitched forth an intestine’s worth of waded, dissolved, and acid stained paper.
 A buffet of discarded cloth, wrappers, and cardboard were regurgitated into a stack.

 *Past meals.*

 I wish what followed came from a place of bravery.
-In reality, it was more like those tests they give you with the little hammer at a physical.
-A reflex from fear.
-I bent down into the digestive muck that coagulated on my sneakers and stuck my hand under the last divider.
-I found a full roll, and I tried to peel it free, but my hand was just out of reach.
+In reality, it was more like the tests they give you with the little hammer at a physical.
+A reflex born from fear.
+I bent down into the digestive muck that coagulated on my sneakers and stuck my hands under the last divider.
+I found a full roll, and I tried to peel it free, but I was just out of reach.

-The man thing sniffed and spoke again.
-This time it dropped all attempts at human vocalization.
+The man thing sniffed at me.
+Then, it spoke again, this time dropping all attempts at human vocalization.

 “PPPPPPPPAAAAAAAAPPPPPPPPPEEEEEEEERRRRRR.
 PLLLLLLLLLLLLLLLLLEEEEEEEAAAAAAAAASSSSSSEEEEE.”